slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Despise the free lunch."
 -- Robert Greene (40th law of power)*

-> *"Sometimes one pays most for the things one gets for nothing."
+> *"Sometimes one pays most for the things one gets for nothing." (...)
+"Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe."
 -- Albert Einstein*

 > *"«El dorados» are never drawn in the map."*

-> *"Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe."
--- Albert Einstein*

 ### On desperate opponents

 > *"Necessity knows no law."
 -- Italian proverb*

+> *"Fear can make a donkey attack a lion."
+-- Arab proverb*

 Desperate players will risk everything in a fight.
 This gives them a huge advantage, they have nothing to lose.

-> *"Fear can make a donkey attack a lion."
--- Arab proverb*

 > *"Don’t fight a starving animal.
 Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence."
 -- Balthasar Gracian*